abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 ${Var//OldPattern/NewPattern}
 ```
-The first version will replace only the first occurrence of the pattern 'old-pattern' with 'new-pattern' within the string which is stored in the variable 'Var', while the second version will replace all occurrences.
+The first version will replace only the first occurrence of the pattern 'OldPattern' with 'NewPattern' within the string which is stored in the variable 'Var', while the second version will replace all occurrences.
 This is illustrated with the following code snippet:
 ```bash
 Var=aaBBaa
 echo ${Var/aa/CCC}